ns1/ns1-privatedns/utils/backups/README.md

 `-b | --backup-location <path>`

-Specify the directory where to place the local copy of the backup.
+Specify the directory to be used as the local backup repository.
 Default is the current directory.

 `-d | --delete-old-files <days>`